Pop of the Morning

-Pop of the Morning was an American morning talk show that aired on E! on January 6 to March 12, 2020.
+Pop of the Morning is an American morning talk show that aired on E! on January 6 to March 12, 2020.

 Premise

 The show covered pop culture and celebrity news and features celebrity interviews.

 Cast

 The show was hosted by Lilliana Vazquez, Scott Tweedie and Victor Cruz.

 Production

 The show premiered on January 6, 2020.
 On March 13, 2020, it was announced that effective immediately, the show would go on hiatus due to the COVID-19 pandemic.
-On August 5, 2020, E! canceled all three New York-based shows, along with E!
+On August 5, 2020, E! canceled all three New York–based shows, along with E!
 News and In The Room.